microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/crosstenantaccesspolicy-list-partners.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of all partner configurations within a cross-tenant access policy.
-List the user synchronization policy for all partner configurations.
+You can also use the `$expand` parameter to list the user synchronization policy for all partner configurations.

 ## Permissions